ristoxxx/JunctionChallenge/README.md

 # 🚀 AI Voice Assistant Integration for Wolt

 Enhance the Wolt user experience with natural-language voice interaction.
-This project integrates an **AI-powered voice assistant** into the Wolt web interface (or Wolt-like mock UI), enabling users to **search restaurants, order food, navigate the app, and interact with content using voice commands**.
+This project integrates an **AI-powered voice assistant** into the Wolt app (or Wolt-like mock UI), enabling users to **search restaurants, order food, navigate the app, and interact with content using voice commands**.
 Demo version avalable here -> https://junction-challenge.vercel.app/

 ---